Best Hotels in Buenos Aires

 • Palermo Suites – great for long stays.

-Family travelers often choose hotels in Buenos Aires near the beach or the Costanera Sur reserve for evening walks.
+Families often prioritize hotel rooms in Buenos Aires that allow extra bedding and often choose hotels in Buenos Aires near the beach or the Costanera Sur reserve for evening walks.

 Buenos Aires Hotels Tariff